-The final result is an online resume that will prove invaluable as the student enters the workplace or seeks to continue his or her education.
+The final result is an online resume that will prove invaluable as students enter the workplace or seek to continue their education.

 How does it work?

-Students receive an email inviting them to activate their official New York Tech Merit Page.2
+Students receive an email inviting them to activate their official New York Tech Merit page.

-Students typically personalize their page by adding photos, importing information from LinkedIn, listing other achievements and work experiences, and connecting to their social media accounts.
+Students are encouraged to personalize their page by adding photos, listing additional achievements and work experiences, and connecting their page to their social media accounts.

-- Students can add details about their unique academic and co-curricular achievements, honors, awards, affiliations, and internship and work experiences.
+- Students can add details about their unique academic and co-curricular achievements, honors, awards, affiliations, internships, and work experiences.

 - New York Tech adds officially verified academic successes like institutional and/or collegiate honors and graduation.

-Of course, students may opt-out of the Merit program at any time.
+Of course, students may opt out of the Merit Pages program at any time.

 Questions?
 Send them to email@example.com.